Brooklyn Grandparent’s Rights Lawyer

 Brooklyn Grandparent’s Rights LawyerThe law generally provides that the legal right to care for a child rests on the parent.
 This, however, does not mean that a third party such as a grandparent cannot be granted some rights to the child.
-In such situations, the court balances between the child’s best interests and the rights of the parent.
+In such situations, the court balances between the child’s interests and the rights of the parent.
 As a grandparent, you need to present a compelling case for the courts to grant you custody or visitation rights.

 State Provisions regarding custody and visitation